szabgab/perlmaven.com/sites/en/pages/how-to-grep-a-file-using-perl.md

 ## A grep-like script

 This is mostly to experiment with regular expressions.
-The command line <b>grep</b> generally works like this:
+The command line **grep** generally works like this:
 `grep [options] REGEX FILEs`

 The following script on the other hand works like this: `perl grep.pl FILEs`